Science, Liberal Arts & Business Courses with Locals

 - The academic structure at VU is different than in the US with exams totaling up to 100% of final grade.
 Please consider each course’s assessment techniques as you make your course selection.

 - Academic Year students will take courses in periods one through five.
-There may be the option to add a sixth period, please contact the Site Specialist for more information.
+There may be the option to add a sixth period, please contact the Program Manager for more information.

 Course Credit and Transcripts